-4. Would it be beneficial for your local government if cat and cat breede registrations were also transitioned to the centralised registration system? ☑ Yes □ No □ Unsure 5.
-How would transitioning cat and cat breeder registrations to a centralised registration system be beneficial to your local government? ☑ Administrative efficiency □ Consistency with centralised dog registrations ☐ Other - please specify: ☐ It would not be beneficial - please specify: 6.
-Would any of the following additional information be useful for your locagovernment?
-Approved kennel establishments □ Dog management facilities □ Pet shops that sell or transfer dogs □ Dangerous dogs □ Dog owner's subject to Court orders or convicted of particular offences □ Dogs that have been seized by the local government □ Dogs involved in a dog attack □ Dogs that have not been controlled by the owner Dogs that have caused a nuisance or are subject to a nuisance complaint □ Dogs that are subject to a destruction order □ Other information - please specify: Please indicate why you think it would be useful: Dogs are quite often moved to other Local Government areas and this type of information would be useful.
-7. What additional costs would including this information in the system create for your local government? □ Other: 8.
-Would it be easier for your local government to process and record kenne establishment licences through the system?
+4. Would it be beneficial for your local government if cat and cat breeder registrations were also transitioned to the centralised registration system?

+\boxtimes Yes No Ш Unsure 5.
+How would transitioning cat and cat breeder registrations to a centralis registration system be beneficial to your local government?
+Administrative efficiency \boxtimes Consistency with centralised dog registrations No requirement to maintain own register Other - please specify: It would not be beneficial - please specify: 6. gov ould any of the following additional information be useful for your local vernment? \boxtimes •• \boxtimes Pet shops that sell or transfer dogs \boxtimes Dangerous dogs Dog owner's subject to Court orders or convicted of particular ences \boxtimes Dogs that have been seized by the local government Dogs involved in a dog attack Dogs that have not been controlled by the owner - Not Required Dogs that have caused a nuisance or are subject to a nuisance complaint \boxtimes Dogs that are subject to a destruction order Other information - please specify: Ple ase indicate why you think it would be useful: 7. hat additional costs would including this information in the system create your local government?
+Processing the additional information \boxtimes Monitoring the additional information Other: 8. est ould it be easier for your local government to process and record kennel ablishment licences through the system?
+Yes No Unsure